microsoft/RTVS/README.md

 ### Support and roadmap

 RTVS is created and fully supported by Microsoft (and the community!).
-Currently, support is via GitHub and email only, but we hope to add more channels soon.

-We are planning approximately monthly releases (with both bug fixes and features) as we march toward 1.0 RTM later this calendar year.
+You can file bugs and ask questions via GitHub, send e-mail to **rtvsuserfeedback** AT **microsoft** DOT **com** or submit feedback via VS 2017 feedback tool.

-If you'd like to see what features are likely to go in each milestone, you can filter the bug/feature list by that milestone.
-If you have a key bug or feature that should be attended to, please thumbs up / comment on it.
+If you install [ZenHub](https://github.com/marketplace/zenhub) extension for Chrome, you should be able to see our milestones, releases and the overall progress.

 ### Builds and pull requests